Gareth Edwards Reveals Embarrassing Fan-Boy Reaction To Meeting Carrie Fiser

 Gareth Edwards is a die-hard Star Wars fan.
-In fact, that’s probably an understatement, as the filmmaker has roundly cited Star Wars: A New Hope as the primary reason why he entered the profession and even admitted that he used to recite the entire film, including the sound effects, during long car journeys as a child.
+In fact, that’s probably an understatement, as the filmmaker has roundly cited Star Wars: A New Hope as the primary reason why he entered the profession, and even admitted that he used to recite the entire film, including the sound effects, during long car journeys as a child.

 During a recent event at Bafta Cymru to celebrate St David’s Day, a holiday that marks the patron saint of Wales, Gareth Edwards once again discussed his love of the Star Wars franchise, which obviously reached a zenith when he was hired to oversee Rogue One: A Star Wars Story.

-During production on Rogue One, there were a number of moments that must have been hard for Gareth Edwards to fathom.
+During the course of production on Rogue One there were a number of moments that must have been hard for Gareth Edwards to fathom.
 The peak example of this was probably when he met Carrie Fisher, the actress that iconically portrayed Princess Leia in A New Hope, The Empire Strikes Back, Return Of The Jedi, and The Force Awakens.

-However, Gareth Edwards has now admitted that he never actually officially met Carrie Fisher, and instead just had a fleeting moment when he saw the actress.
+However Gareth Edwards has now admitted that he never actually officially met Carrie Fisher, and instead just had a fleeting moment when he saw with the actress.
 This involved Carrie Fisher walking past Gareth Edwards when he was at Pinewood Studios directing Rogue One.
 But despite not exchanging greetings with Carrie Fisher, Gareth Edwards still had an embarrassing fan-boy moment, even though she just walked past him.

 It’s a little bit of a surprise that Gareth Edwards never officially came face to face with Carrie Fisher.
 That’s because she popped up right at the end of Rogue One, with a digital likeness of her as a 21-year-old being used to connect the blockbuster with A New Hope.